-This article recommends certain camera models and is current as at June 2014.
+This article recommends certain camera models and is current as of 2014.
 Such is the pace of technology, the below models will be shortly superseded.

 If you’re in the market for a new camera you’ve come to the right place!
 In Part 1 we discussed the advantages a dedicated camera offers over a smartphone.
 If you’ve concluded that a smartphone camera doesn’t cut the mustard, but are confused by a bewildering camera market, then read on.
 We’ll unravel the varying choices and come up with some recommendations.